Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Lower bound for

-In order to apply Theorem \ref{theorem 1} for some $d > 0$, one needs to verify the existence of a $d$-bounded curvature of $X$ that exceeds $Y$ in size.
-Ideally, one wants to know $M(X, d)$, the largest size of a $d$-bounded curvature of $X$: Equivalently, $M(X, d)$ is the so-called $d$-packing number of $X$: the largest number of points one can sample from $X$ such that they all are at least $d$ away from each other.
+In order to apply Theorem \ref{theorem 1} for some $d > 0$, one needs to verify the existence of a $d$-bounded distance sample from $X$ that exceeds $Y$ in size.
+Ideally, one wants to know $M(X, d)$, the largest size of a $d$-bounded distance sample of $X$: Equivalently, $M(X, d)$ is the so-called $d$-packing number of $X$: the largest number of points one can sample from $X$ such that they all are at least $d$ away from each other.
 Finding $M(X, d)$ is equivalent to finding the size of a maximum independent set of the graph $G = \big(X, \{(x_i, x_j): d_X(x_i, x_j) < d\}\big)$.
-Unfortunately, this problem is known to be NP-hard \cite{kegl03}, and we therefore require approximation techniques to search for a sufficiently large $d$-bounded curvature of $X$.
+Unfortunately, this problem is known to be NP-hard \cite{kegl2002intrinsic}, and we therefore require approximation techniques to search for a sufficiently large $d$-bounded distance sample of $X$.

-We implement greedy algorithm \textproc{FindLarge$K$} (see Appendix \ref{FindLarge$K$} for the pseudocode) that, given the distance matrix of $X$ and some $d > 0$, finds in $O(N^3)$ time a $d$-bounded curvature $K \in \K_{\widetilde{M}(X, d)}(X)$, where $\widetilde{M}(X, d)$ is an approximation of $M(X, d)$.
-Informally, the algorithm iteratively removes rows (and same-index columns) from $\DX$ until all off-diagonal entries of the resulting curvature are $\geq d$.
-At each step, the algorithm chooses to remove a row with the largest (non-zero) number of off-diagonal entries $< d$, a so-called "least $d$-bounded" row.
+We implement greedy algorithm \textproc{FindLarge$K$} (see Appendix \ref{FindLarge$K$} for the pseudocode) that, given the distance matrix of $X$ and some $d > 0$, finds in $O(N^3)$ time a $d$-bounded distance sample $K \in \K_{\widetilde{M}(X, d)}(X)$, where $\widetilde{M}(X, d)$ is an approximation of $M(X, d)$.
+Informally, the algorithm iteratively removes rows (and same-index columns) from $\DX$ until all off-diagonal entries of the resulting $K$ are $\geq d$.
+At each step, the algorithm chooses to remove a row that is \textit{least $d$-bounded}, i.e. one with the highest (non-zero) count of off-diagonal entries $< d$.